-Tier 3 support systems are designed for students who engage in highly disruptive, or dangerous behaviors.
+Tier 3 support systems are designed for students who engage in highly disruptive, problem behavior, mental health or dangerous behaviors.
 This level of the PBIS system is reserved only for a small percentage of students in most cases and is extremely intensive.

 PBIS Tier 3 best practices

 In addition to continuing the evidence-based practices of Tiers 1 and 2, you will need to take a more targeted approach for any students who fall in Tier 3 of your PBIS program.

 The goal of a functional behavioral assessment is to understand why students behave the way they do.
 Once that’s determined, a plan can be set in place to address specific triggers for misbehavior and resolve or alleviate behavioral problems.

 Once triggers and other factors are understood, you should focus on changing social and emotional academic factors that could be contributing to poor behavior.
 This involves preventing unwanted behavior by refusing rewards, teaching and positively reinforcing positive behaviors, and ensuring that each student is safe and secure.

 Several factors may influence a student’s behavior in school.
 For Tier 3 behavioral intervention, it is vital to consider cultural aspects to make instruction more valuable to students, teachers, and administrators.
 Some of these factors include race, ethnicity, location, family history and routines, and language barriers.

 Understanding each of these factors will play a big part in the success of the Tier 3 interventions at your school.
 Take some time to ensure that all teachers, administrators, and other support staff understand the goals and the infrastructure behind each tier.
 A well-educated team is your best line of defense against the failure of PBIS.